Blue Öyster Cult: Band name and logo

 The name "Blue Öyster Cult" also came from Pearlman's Imaginos cycle, explored most extensively on the 1988 album of the same name.
 Pearlman had also come up with the band's earlier name, "Soft White Underbelly", from a phrase used by Winston Churchill in describing Italy during World War II.
 In Pearlman's poetry, the "Blue Oyster Cult" is a group of aliens who had assembled secretly to guide Earth's history.
 "Initially, the band was not happy with the name, but settled for it, and went to work preparing to record their first release..."

 In a 1976 interview published in the U.K. music magazine ZigZag, Pearlman claimed the origin of the band's name was as an anagram of "Cully Stout Beer".
+This is believed to be untrue.
+In 1991, Entertainment Weekly, speaking to Pearlman, reported that Pearlman and Meltzer had named the band "Blue Öyster Cult" after seeing Blue Point oysters in a menu in the window of a restaurant on a New York street corner, with the umlaut being Meltzer's suggestion.
+However, it is generally agreed that the name "Blue Oyster Cult" comes from the title of a song or poem from the pre-existing 'Soft Doctrines of Imaginos' project of Pearlman's.

-The addition of an umlaut was suggested by Allen Lanier, but Richard Meltzer claims to have suggested it just after Pearlman came up with the name, reportedly "because of the Wagnerian aspect of Metal".
+Blue Öyster Cult's website states the umlaut was added by guitarist and keyboardist Allen Lanier, as does Blue Öyster Cult chronicler Bolle Gregmar, but rock critic Richard Meltzer claims to have suggested it to their producer and manager Sandy Pearlman just after Pearlman came up with the name: "I said, 'How about an umlaut over the O?'
+Metal had a Wagnerian aspect anyway."
+Meltzer's claim is supported by an anecdote of Pearlman's.
 Other bands later copied the practice of using umlauts or diacritic marks in their own band names, such as Motörhead, Mötley Crüe, Queensrÿche and parodied by Spın̈al Tap.

 The hook-and-cross logo was designed by fellow Stony Brook student Bill Gawlik as a part of his master's thesis in January 1972, and appears on all of the band's albums.
 In Greek mythology, "... the hook-and-cross symbol is that of Kronos (Cronus), the king of the Titans and father of Zeus ... and is the alchemical symbol for lead (a heavy metal), one of the heaviest of metals."
 Sandy Pearlman considered this, along with the "heavy" distorted guitar sound of the band, meant that the description "heavy metal" would be apt for the band's sound.
 The hook-and-cross symbol also resembled the astrological symbol for Saturn, the Roman god of agriculture, and the sickle, which is associated with both Kronos (Cronus) and Saturn (both the planet and the Roman god).
 The symbol also closely resembles the astrological symbol for Ceres, which is also a sickle.
 The logo's "... metaphysical, alchemical and mythological connotations, combined with its similarity to some religious symbols gave it a flair of decadence and mystery ..."